KevinT3Hu/RhodesIslandAssist/README.md

 ## Features

-- Look up game data concerning items and stages.
+- Look up game data concerning items, stages and characters.
 - Plan your stages to get certain items the easiest way.
 - Report stage drops.(This feature has not been fully tested yet.
 If you encounter any problems, please let me know.)
 - Analyze gacha results.(This feature is getting continuously improved.)